I’ll be honest, most of these bad SEO tactics should be obvious.

 The graph above compares these anchor text ratios for pages showing up in different positions.

-Your pages should only have around 10-20% of all referring domains link exactly or partially.
+Your pages should only have around 10-20 percent of all referring domains link exactly or partially.

 Otherwise, there should be a healthy balance of links with either brand names or more natural linking terms, like “click here.”